 When you're an offshore RLWT person selling a New Zealand residential property, RLWT is deducted when:

-- a sale amount is paid or payable on or after 1 July 2016
+- a purchase amount is paid or payable, excluding deposits or part payments that total less than 50% of the sale amount on or after 1 July 2016

-- the property sold is in New Zealand and defined as a residential land
+- the property sold is in New Zealand and is residential land

 - a residential land withholding tax declaration form - IR1101

 - supporting documents as stated on the form.

 If you do not give them these, you may be committing an offence under the Tax Administration Act 1994.

 The withholder will not need to deduct RLWT from offshore RLWT persons in the following situations.

 - A sale or disposal of an inherited property or relationship property settlement.

 - The property transfer is from a deceased person to the executor or administrator of the estate.

 - The property transfer is by an estate on the death of a person.

 - The seller is a beneficiary of an estate selling/disposing of an inherited property.

 - The seller holds a valid certificate of exemption.